prl-mushr/mushr-website/content/tutorials/noetic_quickstart.md

 $ git clone --branch noetic https://github.com/prl-mushr/mushr.git
 ```

 Run the installation script.
 It will prompt you with two questions.
-For running the MuSHR simulator, the answers should be no, no. This will install a series of necessary packages, and create a script `mushr_noetic` in `/usr/local/bin` which initializes a docker container with all of the mushr configs installed.
+For running the MuSHR simulator, the answers should be no, no. This will install a series of necessary packages, and create a script `mushr_noetic` in `/usr/local/bin` (uses root priviledges) which initializes a docker container with all of the mushr configs installed.
 Note it attaches the `catkin_ws` volume so you can edit code outside or inside the docker container.
 Other files made inside the docker container will not persist unless you commit (see FAQ).

 ```bash
 $ ./mushr/mushr_utils/install/mushr_install.bash